 But being famous can have a negative side.
 Alex can hardly go out in public.
 He was chased out of a fast food restaurant by screaming fans, has been mobbed by people trying to take selfies.
 Fabricated stories about Alex such as him being fired from Target started appearing online.
 Then more dangerous issues—derogatory comments, his parent’s personal information (such as social security numbers) being leaked online and even death threats.
 Concerned for the safety of Alex and his siblings, his parents have had to contact the police and meet with the principal of Alex’s school.

-“Alex from Target’s story is a great springboard for parents to talk to their teens about the dangers of social media” says Rob Zidar, one of the founders of the Internet safety company ThirdParent, “If this had happened to my kid and his Twitter following went from 144 to 300,000 in a day, I would have sat him down and said, ‘A lot of stuff is going to happen.
+“Alex from Target’s story is a great springboard for parents to talk to their teens about the dangers of social media” says Rob Zidar, “If this had happened to my kid and his Twitter following went from 144 to 300,000 in a day, I would have sat him down and said, ‘A lot of stuff is going to happen.
 Some good but a lot of bad and we need to shut this down right away,’” says Zidar.

 Parents caution their small children on “stranger danger” and staying away from people they do not know.
 But the Internet and social media, allow strangers into the lives of teens every minute of everyday.
 Says Zidar, “Years ago you needed some special talent or skill to be famous plus a lot of luck.
 This generation has been offered the possibility of instant fame.
 It sounds great—being famous, being on television, etc. But there are consequences to being in the public eye—jealousy, mean people, crazy people.
 15 minutes of fame is not worth it.